We believe in the power of collaboration and choice architecture to achieve better livelihoods sustainably.

 WHAT INSPIRES OUR APPROACH

-A single migration from Africa populated the World —sixty thousand years ago according to genetic evidence— giving birth to The Global·Nomad: the central character of the ongoing tale of human migration and development, known as the Journey of Mankind.
-For hundreds of centuries, our instinct to explore and settle new territories in pursuit of safety, sustenance, power, well-being and comfort shaped every corner of our planet as it is today: a place where nearly four billion people live in its most built-up portions, known as urban areas —a little more than half the world’s population, and it keeps expanding.
+A single migration from Africa populated the world, sixty thousand years ago according to genetic evidence, giving birth to the Global Nomad—the central character in the ongoing tale of human migration and development known as the Journey of Mankind.
+For millennia, this instinct to explore and settle—seeking safety, sustenance, power, and comfort—has shaped our planet into the interconnected world we know today.

-By 2030, as many as half the buildings that Americans will inhabit will have been built after 2006* —an accelerated global growth that is requiring massive new construction in cities and the areas immediately surrounding them of buildings, landscapes, infrastructure, and urban areas that will profoundly shape our feelings, memories, and well-being.
+Urbanization is its most recent chapter.
+Today, nearly four billion people inhabit urban areas—over half the world’s population, and expanding.
+By 2030, as Sarah Williams Goldhagen notes in Welcome to Your World, nearly half the buildings Americans occupy will have been built after 2006. —an accelerated global growth that is requiring massive new construction in cities and the areas immediately surrounding them of buildings, landscapes, infrastructure, and urban areas that will profoundly shape our feelings, memories, and well-being.

-This continuous expansion that began with a few driven nomadic humans, migrating to seek the next frontier together —possibly paced by climate changes according to research— is our main foundation as an integrated design practice:
+This relentless expansion that began with a few driven nomadic humans seeking the next frontier together —possibly paced by climate changes according to research—is the foundation of our integrated design practice:

 LEADERSHIP